Fair Hiring Guide

 Before the Interview

-To get the best information from interviews, adopt a strategy that allows interviewees to present their qualifications as thoroughly and as positively as possible.
-Start by making sure that all interviewees have the same expectations about the interview, know where to go, and have access to someone affiliated with the recruitment who can answer questions before the interview.
+To get the best information from interviews, adopt a strategy that allows interviewees to present their qualifications as thoroughly and as positively as possible in a well-prepared, standardized process.
+Start by making sure that all interviewees have the same expectations and information about the interview and have access to someone affiliated with the recruitment who can answer questions before the interview.

-• When a candidate is contacted for an interview be sure to share the names of who will be involved in the interview, and what process will be followed (see FAQ below).
-If the interview is in person, provide directions to the interview location and information about parking.
-If held over Zoom, ensure that the candidate has a reliable device to use for the interview, or discuss other options.
+• When a candidate is contacted for an interview be sure to share the names and roles of who will be involved in the interview, and what process will be followed (see FAQ below).
+If the interview is in person, provide directions to the interview location (consider including a campus map with directions) and information about transportation (e.g., public transit, Loop bus, parking).
+Always include ADA information (e.g., building entrance, parking) to all interviewees.
+If held over Zoom, ensure that the candidate has a reliable device and internet service to use for the interview, or discuss other options.
 Give the candidate an opportunity to ask questions.

-• When scheduling the interview, ask every candidate whether there is anything they’ll need for the interview (e.g., a map link to the interview location, parking information, etc.).
-Ask candidates if they would like to request a disability accommodation.
+• When scheduling the interview, ask every candidate whether there is anything they’ll need for the interview.
+Ask every candidate if they would like to request a disability accommodation.
 If they do and you don’t know how to meet their request, contact Disability Management Services for information and assistance.
 For more information see Disabilities, below.
 Provide a follow up email confirming the date, time, location information, and who they can contact when a need comes up.

 • Schedule all in person interviews in fully accessible areas.